Kearns

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-The median taxpayer income in Kearns is $61,113, with an average of $67,769, based on the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
-This is comparable to national averages, unlike Greater Sydney's median income of $60,817 and average income of $83,003.
-By September 2025, estimates suggest a median income of approximately $66,528 and an average income of around $73,773, factoring in Wage Price Index growth of 8.86% since financial year 2023.
+The median taxpayer income in Kearns is $61,113, with an average of $67,769, according to the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
+This is comparable to national averages, contrasting with Greater Sydney's median income of $60,817 and average income of $83,003.
+Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates would be approximately $66,528 (median) and $73,773 (average) as of September 2025.
 According to the 2021 Census, incomes in Kearns cluster around the 71st percentile nationally.
-Income distribution shows that 39.5% of residents (1,077 people) fall within the $1,500 - $2,999 bracket, which is consistent with broader trends across regional levels at 30.9%.
-Housing costs consume 15.5% of income in Kearns, but strong earnings place disposable income at the 75th percentile nationally.
+The income distribution shows that 39.5% of residents (1,070 people) fall within the $1,500 - 2,999 bracket, consistent with broader regional trends showing 30.9% in the same category.
+Housing costs consume 15.5% of income, but strong earnings place disposable income at the 75th percentile.
 The area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income